simassakenis/digital-currency-v1/README.md

 # digital-currency-v1

-This repository is an implementation of a digital payment system from scratch in C. The system consists of a server program that maintains a list of transactions and a client program that sends new transactions.
+This repository is an implementation of a digital payment system from scratch in C. The system consists of a server program, `server.c`, that maintains a list of transactions and a client program, `client.c`, that sends new transactions.
 The distribution of money across participants is fully described by the list of transactions at any given time.

 Each transaction stores the following information: